 Dental bridges are false teeth that are created to “bridge” the space created by one or more missing teeth.
 Bridges can be cemented into position or anchored to either side by crowns.
-Bridges can help restore a patient’s smile, improve a patient’s ability to speak and eat, help maintain the shape of the face, spread out the force a bite properly by replacing missing teeth, and prevent remaining natural teeth from drifting out of position.
+Our Denver, CO dental practice offers bridges that can help restore a patient’s smile, improve a patient’s ability to speak and eat, help maintain the shape of the face, spread out the force a bite properly by replacing missing teeth, and prevent remaining natural teeth from drifting out of position.

 We can also help when a tooth needs to be extracted.
 Teeth are extracted for a variety of reasons: they are not positioned properly in your mouth, they are broken and can’t be repaired, or they suffer from immense decay or even from advanced periodontal disease.
 During a tooth extraction, we will numb your tooth, jawbone and surrounding gums with a local anesthetic.
 During the extraction process, there will be a sensation of pressure but no pain, as the anesthetic has numbed the nerves.
 We will also give you post-operative instructions after your appointment along with any necessary pain prescriptions.

 A CBCT or Cone-Beam Computed Tomography is very similar to a CT scan.
 By using CBCT technology, soft tissue, blood vessels, and muscles can be viewed more clearly.
 CBCT uses a cone-shaped x-ray to minimize radiation exposure and usually takes less than a minute to run.